 We are excited that the Olympics are kicking off.
-While G looks forward to watching the sports, I want to make sure he understands that nations all over the world come together to make these games possible.
-We already did one flag craft, but we decided to dive a little deeper into the symbolism of the Olympics with this activity.
+While my 4 year old looks forward to watching the sports, I want to make sure he understands that nations all over the world come together to make these games possible.
+We already did one flag craft, but we decided to dive a little deeper into the symbolism of the Olympics and the Olympic colors with this activity.

 We started with a discussion of the 5 interlocking rings, in 5 colors – blue, yellow, black, green, and red.